-Do not install the boiler on carpeting even if a foundation is used as this is a fire hazard.
-Failure to comply can result in severe personal injury, death, or substantial property damage.
+Do not install the boiler on carpeting even if a foundation is used.
+Fire can result, causing severe personal injury, death, or substantial property damage.

 - 1. The boiler mounting surface must be level and suitable for the load. - Provide a solid foundation pad at least 2" (51 mm) above the floor if any of the following is true: - Floor can become flooded. - The floor is dirt, sand, gravel, or other loose material. - The boiler mounting area is severely uneven or sloped. - 3.
 Foundation may be brick or concrete construction.
 The minimum foundation dimensions are listed in Table 3. - 4.
 If flooding is possible, elevate the boiler sufficiently to prevent water from reaching the boiler.